 Messinese Style Meat Skewers

-Strange fillings, strange ingredients, etc. Remember that the recipe was born from semi-bourgeois families after the war, where meat was a luxury, so to enjoy it while “stretching” the quantities, stale bread crumbs were added, a staple of southern poor cuisine.
-The skewers quickly spread throughout Sicily, and can be purchased at butcher shops, markets, fairs, and stalls; in the province of Messina, they are also sold in supermarkets.
-People often buy them raw to grill at home, but recently many street vendors or the butcher shops themselves sell them grilled on the spot for passersby, especially in cities.
+Strange fillings, strange ingredients, etc. Remember that the recipe originates from semi-bourgeois families after the war, where meat was a luxury, so to enjoy it but at the same time “stretch” the quantity, the idea of adding stale bread crumbs was conceived, a staple of the southern poor kitchen.
+The skewers quickly spread throughout Sicily, available in butcher shops, markets, fairs, and stalls and in the province of Messina they are also sold in supermarkets, often bought raw to grill at home, but recently many street vendors or butcher shops sell them grilled on the spot for passersby, especially in cities.
 The new street food.

 You might also be interested in: